jczaja/test-openmp/README.md

 Layer norm for inference is memory bound as we read input, mean and variance and do not perform much actual arithmetic operations.
 It may be good to make a forward training for comparison

+Put PaddlePaddle LayerNorm implementation into program for comparison